hancyxhx/Shuffle/README.md

 done:
 1. support for reading input with very long line

-2. support command option '-f' for reading input from file
+2. support for reading input from file and stdin

 todo :